-Edie Falco has been sober for over twenty years, but her portrayal of Nurse Jackie has brought her not so sober days back to life.
-She found the show to be reassuring and a reinforcement that she was on the right path.
+Edie Falco has been sober for over twenty years, but her portrayal of Nurse Jackie has brought her not-so sober days back to life.
+She found the show to be reassuring and reinforcement that she was on the right path.

 Edie Falco says that her path to recovery has been challenging but that life has become more fulfilling and that it hasn’t ever been fuller.

 To deal with the hard life of being a child star, Daniel Radcliffe turned to alcohol during the Harry Potter movies.

 Daniel Radcliffe was shot off into fame and fortune with the Harry Potter Series.
 To cope with the pressures of young stardom and eventually, the series ending Daniel abused alcohol.

 He felt watched, and judged.
 Daniel Radcliffe said that the alcohol helped him forget that.